aosp-developers-community/aosp-developers-community.github.io/blog.md

 Recent[*1] highlights from the AOSP Developers Community!

 [1] Ha!
-If the early 2000s taught us anything about blogs, it will most certainly going to be out of date!
+If the early 2000s taught us anything about blogs, this will most certainly be out of date!

 ### 2022 Linux Plumbers Android Microconference Prep